swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 a "d".
 The fifth column shows you the size of the entries in bytes.
 Notice that `testfile` has a size of zero.

+Now, let's rename the testfile.

+    mv testfile testfile2

-Now, let's get rid of `testfile`.
+Now, let's get rid of `testfile2`.
 To remove a file, just enter the
 command:

-    rm testfile
+    rm testfile2

 The `rm` command can be used to remove files.
 If you enter `ls` again, you will see that `testfile` is gone.